Demo slot Sirens

 Free spins and multiplier bonus

-Mobile play and demo mode
+Mobile and demo play

-Why try Sirens before playing for real money
+Should you play Sirens for real money

 Sirens FAQ

-• Q: Who made the Sirens slot?
+• Q: Who developed the Sirens slot?